asmeurer/blog/posts/playing-with-swift-and-spritekit/index.md

 thing the finger started on) and `touchesMoved` to move it around.
-It works well for a single touch, but if you want to be able to move multiple things around at once (which I highly recommend, as it leads to a much nicer user experience), you have to do things a little differently.
+It works well for a single touch, but if you want to be able to move multiple things around at once (which I highly recommend, as it leads to a much nicer user experience), you have to do things a little differently, as I'll explain below.

 # Adding some objects to your environment